adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 tensorflow/tensorflow   latest   9bf93bf90865   2.469GB   64.19MB       2.405GB
 ```

-Now we can try to run this script by executing such command:
+Now we can try to run this script, by executing such command:

 `docker run tensorflow/tensorflow ./test_installation.py`

 Don't expect too much.
 It will fail.
-It's because the file `test_installation.py` is on our local hard drive and not inside of the docker container.
+It's because, the file `test_installation.py` is on our local hard drive, and not inside the docker container.

 ##### Mount whole directory into Docker container

 Easiest way to allow Docker to access our files is to mount directory inside the Docker container.
 For convinience we can also make it our working directory.
-We can do that by adding two options:
+We can do that, by adding two options:

 - `-v` - mounts specified directory to given path inside docker container
 - `-w` - setting specified directory as a working directory